 “You can find real, lasting love here — just be honest.
 Just be you.” — Tobin and Jennifer, a couple who met on OkCupid

 You can read through its success stories online.
 The site organizes them by mutual matches, long-distance relationships, second chances, almost gave up, blinded by science, weddings, and OkBabies.

 “We instantly knew we wanted to spend the rest of our days together (as cliché as that sounds),” said Jessica, who met the love of her life on OkCupid in November 2011.
 “Seven months later, we are as happy as can be.
 We have our own little home and are trying for our first child.
 I’m so glad OkCupid allowed me to find my best friend!”

-You can clearly see how your answers to particular match questions translate to your compatibility ratings on eHarmony, and these ratings inspire confidence in the site’s date recommendations.
-Even though eHarmony isn’t free, its user-friendly tools and expert knowledge base make joining worth your while.
-Plus, you can always keep an eye out for Free Communication Weekends to save your money and get the best of both worlds.
+You can clearly see how your answers to particular match questions translate to your compatibility ratings on eharmony, and these ratings inspire confidence in the site’s date recommendations.
+Even though eharmony isn’t free, its user-friendly tools and expert knowledge base make joining worth your while.
+Plus, you can send Icebreakers and Smiles to gauge another person’s interest and see if it’s worth upgrading to get into a conversation.

 “eharmony took the stress out of dating,” said Lori, who met Bruce on the dating site and got married a year later.
 “My personality profile was spot on. eharmony created a perfect match when they put Bruce and I together.”